chpwssn/passivecount/README.md

 Yes, [a document outlines why](README.md)

-It's an example app to refresh building a [helm](https://helm.sh) chart from scratch.
+It's an example app to refresh my memory on building a [helm](https://helm.sh) chart, and [k8s](https://kubernetes.io) in general, from scratch.

 ## how do I run it?